Can a grown up Google Home hurt Amazon where it counts?

 Moving to other Homes

-Even more so than the announced features, Google's October event was important for the Google Home because of two new products -- the Google Home Mini ($49.00 at Dell Home) and the Google Home Max ($399.00 at Walmart).
+Even more so than the announced features, Google's October event was important for the Google Home because of two new products -- the Google Home Mini and the Google Home Max.
 The $50 Mini was Google's answer to Amazon's most popular smart speaker -- the $50 Amazon Echo Dot.

 The Mini doesn't include the Dot's aux-out jack, so you can't plug it into your own speaker system, but the design is certainly less industrial than the Dot's.
 Plus, the Mini allows you to do everything you can do on the Google Home at a much cheaper price.
 We're starting to see third-party devices launch with Google Assistant built-in, but the company needed a low-cost, first-party option and the Mini delivered.